david-schaller/bmg-edit/README.md

 The following classes for optimal BMG editing are available in the module `ilp.CplexBMG` (requires an installation of IBM ILOG CPLEX Optimization Studio):

-- **BMGEditor** edits the input graph with an arbitrary number to the closest BMG.
+- **BMGEditor** edits the input graph with an arbitrary number of colors to the closest BMG.

 <details>
 <summary>Example usage: (Click to expand)</summary>